HwWobbe/Wip-Main/README.md

 ## 2025-02:
 - setup the additional Sponsorships
   - explain this to TA
+    - verify that Boast tools will capture needed information effectively
+      - discuss this with Dpl as post of expanded EdD for workLoad reduction and enhganced Training
 - resume Convention work
   - at the start of 2025-02
     - rename 2025- to 2025-.mm ??